Environment

 Its scope 2 emissions are, for example, reported using the market based method which makes the figures smaller than they actually are.
 The trend in those emissions is worrying, says the Guardian which calculated that Amazon’s actual scope 2 emissions are 1.2 times higher than that claimed by the company.

-According to Not Here Not Anywhere (NHNA), data centres account for about one fifth of all electricity use in Ireland and it is predicted to increase to over a quarter by 2028.
-Although renewable electricity generation is on the rise, data centres expansion may outpace this.
+Data centres account for about one fourth of all electricity use in Ireland and it is predicted to increase to over a quarter by 2028.

 Amazon Employees for Climate Justice recently says that in spite of the company claiming that its operations are run entirely on renewable sources of power, in truth just 22 percent of power used by the company's data centres is from renewables.